For Coordinator Process Configuration, see Coordinator Configuration.

 Note that realtime tasks have a higher priority than compaction tasks by default.
 Realtime tasks will revoke the locks of compaction tasks if their intervals overlap, resulting in the termination of the compaction task.

 The Druid Coordinator exposes a web GUI for displaying cluster information and rule configuration.
-After the Coordinator starts, the console can be accessed at:
+For more details, please see coordinator console.

 The Coordinator is not involved in a query.

-Historical nodes never directly contact the Coordinator node.
-The Druid Coordinator tells the Historical nodes to load/drop data via Zookeeper, but the Historical nodes are completely unaware of the Coordinator.
+Historical processes never directly contact the Coordinator process.
+The Druid Coordinator tells the Historical processes to load/drop data via Zookeeper, but the Historical processes are completely unaware of the Coordinator.

 Brokers also never contact the Coordinator.
-Brokers base their understanding of the data topology on metadata exposed by the Historical nodes via ZK and are completely unaware of the Coordinator.
+Brokers base their understanding of the data topology on metadata exposed by the Historical processes via ZK and are completely unaware of the Coordinator.

-Does it matter if the Coordinator node starts up before or after other processes?
+Does it matter if the Coordinator process starts up before or after other processes?

 This also means that if you have a working cluster and all of your Coordinators die, the cluster will continue to function, it just won’t experience any changes to its data topology.